 - Theo James (December 2016): “I think it’s a shame that we can’t finish the story, but I think it’s evolving in a place where the actors that have been in the three movies probably won’t be in whatever it evolves to in the future.”

 - Miles Teller (August 2016) “Things do change anytime they’re messing with something that was not the original intention.
 We all signed on for it in hopes that it’d be released in theaters, and we all had every intention of finishing [the franchise].”

 For her part, Veronica Roth has said the situation is out of her hands, and even she doesn’t know what lies in store for her first book series: “I was not a part of the decision to split the last book into two parts, though I was curious to see how the movie team would accomplish it.
 And now the situation is a little uncertain as Lionsgate pursues another avenue for the final installment of the series.
 I, like you, am waiting to see what happens,” she said.

 Adding to the drama, the final book in Roth’s series was not well received by fans.
 One big plot twist was particularly upsetting to longtime fans.
 Though talk tends to be cheap, many fans swore that they’d boycott the final movie in retaliation for what Roth did to the lead character.
 Looking at the box office numbers, it seems the twist and the general reaction to the Allegiant book hurt the film adaptation, too.

-In a conference call with fansites last September (Hypable was not on the call), studio publicists told longtime supporters that they were “actively searching for networks [to purchase the rights], and once decided, that network will choose whether they want to do a TV Film or TV Series to finish off the series.”
+In a conference call with fansites in September 2016 (Hypable was not on the call), studio publicists told longtime fansite owners that they were “actively searching for networks [to purchase the rights], and once decided, that network will choose whether they want to do a TV Film or TV Series to finish off the series.”